 The Arts Council has been appointed as a Designated Competent Body by the Home Office and will assess applications from artists applying for Tier 1 visas to enter this country on the basis of their exceptional talent.
+From 1 October 2013, artists who have exceptional promise will also be able to apply for Tier 1 visas assessed by Arts Council.
 We will make recommendations to the UK Border Agency (UKBA), which will remain the decision making body for the allocation of all visas, including Tier 1.

 Demonstrating exceptional talent

 In line with the Home Office guidance, arts applicants must demonstrate that they are exceptionally talented in their field - either as an established, world class artist or an internationally recognised expert.

 Applicants can demonstrate exceptional promise through letters of endorsement from established cultural organisations and individuals with recognised expertise.
 They must also provide examples of international media recognition, nominations for international awards, or appearances, performances, publications or exhibitions in internationally recognised contexts.

 How to apply